Steven R. Goldstein

-Steven R. Goldstein is an inventor, author and a professor of obstetrics and gynecology at NYU School of Medicine.
-He is the director of NYU’s Gynecological Ultrasound and the co-director of the Bone Densitometry and Body Composition Unit.
+Steven R. Goldstein is an American inventor, author and a tenured professor of obstetrics and gynecology at New York University Grossman School of Medicine.

 Early life and education

 Goldstein was born and raised in Passaic, New Jersey.
 He graduated from Passaic High School in 1967 where one of his best friends and classmates was the actor, Alan Rosenberg.

-He is a Magna Cum Laude graduate of Colgate University with a Baccalaureate degree in biology.
+He is a magna cum laude graduate of Colgate University with a Baccalaureate degree in biology.
 He graduated from New York University School of Medicine in 1975.

 Career

 After graduating from the New York University School of Medicine in 1975, he completed an internship in obstetrics and gynecology at Parkland Memorial Hospital in Dallas, Texas from 1975-1976.
 He then completed a residency in obstetrics and gynecology at NYU Affiliated Hospitals/Bellevue Hospital Center from 1976 to 1980.
-In 1980 he joined the faculty of the Department of Obstetrics and Gynecology at NYU School of Medicine.
-He also maintains a half-time private practice as a generalist in obstetrics and gynecology in the faculty practice suites at NYU Langone Medical Center.
+In 1980 he joined the faculty of the Department of Obstetrics and Gynecology at NYU School of Medicine, and became a full professor with tenure.
+He also maintains a half-time private practice as a generalist in obstetrics and gynecology and is affiliated with at NYU Langone Medical Center.
 Clinically, his practice has evolved, focusing more on menopausal and perimenopausal medicine with particular emphasis in ultrasound applications both for adnexal masses and abnormal bleeding.